TheClimateCorporation/api-example/README.md

 # License

-Copyright (C) 2022 The Climate Corporation.
+Copyright (C) 2022 Climate LLC.
 Distributed under the Apache License, Version 2.0.
 You may not use this library except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0